 Four Ways to Put More Mindfulness Into Your Day

 What I need is a creative outlet and a cleansing breath of creativity...
 And that's why I'm loving these books, journals, calendars, and thought-starters.

 A Book That Takes Its Time: An Unhurried Adventure in Creative Mindfulness, by Irene Smit and Astrid van der Hulst is a juxtaposition of essays, articles, poetry, quotes, journaling pages, stickers, collage paper, and interactive sundries, A Book That Takes Its Time encourages readers to explore the mental, emotional, and spiritual benefits of mindfulness.

 Featuring punch-out postcards, bound-in notebooks and other "surprises," it's a tactile way for readers to put mindfulness lessons immediately into practice.
 It's an outlet to help you slow down and savor the spontaneous moments.
 It even offers readers a 30-day mini course in mindful analysis.

-Every Day Is Epic, by Mary Kate McDevitt is a guided journal tht's great for thinkers, day dreamers, and creative types... or those wanting to delve into their spiritual side.
+This clever and colorful book by Mary Kate McDevitt is a guided journal that's great for thinkers, day dreamers, and creative types... or those wanting to delve into their spiritual side.

 In this age of social media, we're always comparing ourselves, and perhaps worrying that our own lives don't measure up.
 But every day has possibility and potential to be epic (even if it is filled with errands and laundry).
 You just have to learn how to frame it.
 Every journal entry is a jumping off point for creativity and self reflection with inspiring prompts, upbeat affirmations, and interactive doodles.